stegua/stegua.github.com/source/_posts/2012-12-13-challenging-mips.markdown

 The remaining seven instances are the challenging instances mentioned at the begging of this post.
 The instances **a2-x** are embarrassing: they have an UB that is far away from both the best known UB and the computed LB.
-Specifically, look at the instance **a2-1**: the best result of the challenge has value 198, value Gurobi (with my model) finds a solution with cost 54,350,836: you may agree that this is "_slightly_" more than 198.
+Specifically, look at the instance **a2-1**: the best result of the challenge has value 198, Gurobi (using my model) finds a solution with cost 54,350,836: you may agree that this is "_slightly_" more than 198.
 At the same time the LB is only 110.

 Note that for all the **a2-x** instances the number of branch-and-bound nodes is zero.